jellyfin/jellyfin.org/docs/general/post-install/transcoding/hardware-acceleration/known-issues.md

 14. Resizable-BAR is mandatory for hardware acceleration on BMG / ARC B-series cards, or the [media driver will crash the transcoder](https://github.com/intel/media-driver/issues/1893).

-15. Intel Compute-Runtime [currently uses](https://github.com/intel/intel-graphics-compiler/issues/289) LLVM 14 for compilation, making it unavailable in some distibutions like Debian Trixie [as seen here](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1072376).
-Intel provided [releases](https://github.com/intel/compute-runtime/releases) which only require matching a matching libc runtime may be used instead.
+15. Intel Compute-Runtime currently uses LLVM 14 for compilation [as seen on the Intel bug report page](https://github.com/intel/intel-graphics-compiler/issues/289), making it unavailable in some distibutions like Debian Trixie [as seen on the Debian bug report page](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1072376).
+Intel provided releases [on the Intel GitHub page](https://github.com/intel/compute-runtime/releases) which only require matching a matching libc runtime may be used instead.

 ## Nvidia